RoboticsHardwareSolutions/.github/profile/README.md

 RHS supports of open-source projects, libraries, solutions, and tools that aim to speed up the development of your projects.

 ## BareMetal PLCs
-- [BareMetal PLC M](https://github.com/RoboticsHardwareSolutions/BareMetal-PLC-M) - Bare metal programming PLC with a set of industrial interfaces
+- [BareMetal PLC M](https://github.com/RoboticsHardwareSolutions/BareMetal-PLC-M) - Bare metal programming PLC with a set of industrial interfaces model M

 ## rdevices
 - [can-usb adapter](https://github.com/RoboticsHardwareSolutions/rcan-usb-hardware) - adapter USB <-> CAN